-The meeting will be held at the Marriott Metro Center, 775 12th Street, NW., Room Junior Ballrooms 2-3, Washington, DC.
+The meeting will be held at the Keck Center of the National Academies, 500 5th Street, NW., Room Keck 100, Washington, DC.

 Type of Meeting: Open and Closed.

-Proposed Schedule and Agenda: The President's Council of Advisors on Science and Technology (PCAST) is scheduled to meet in open session on January 7, 2011 from 10 a.m. to 5 p.m. with a lunch break from 12:15 p.m. to 1:30 p.m.
+Proposed Schedule and Agenda: The President's Council of Advisors on Science and Technology (PCAST) is scheduled to meet in open session on July 16, 2010 from 10 a.m.-5 p.m. with a lunch break from 12:30 p.m. to 2 p.m.

-Open Portion of Meeting: During this open meeting, PCAST is tentatively scheduled to hear presentations on agriculture research and development, the National Science Foundation, synthetic biology, national security, and international affairs.
-PCAST members will also discuss reports they are developing on the topics of advanced manufacturing and biodiversity preservation and ecosystem sustainability.
+Open Portion of Meeting: During this open meeting, PCAST is tentatively scheduled to hear presentations on space policy and science, technology, Start Printed Page 35852and diplomacy.
+PCAST members will also discuss reports they are developing on the topics of advanced manufacturing; science, technology, engineering, and mathematics (STEM) education; health information technology; and the energy technology innovation system.
 Additional information and the agenda will be posted at the PCAST Web site at: http://whitehouse.gov/ostp/pcast.

 Public Comments: It is the policy of the PCAST to accept written public comments of any length, and to accommodate oral public comments whenever possible.
 The PCAST expects that public statements presented at its meetings will not be repetitive of previously submitted oral or written statements.

-Oral Comments: To be considered for the public speaker list at the meeting, interested parties should register to speak at http://whitehouse.gov/ostp/pcast, no later than 12 p.m.
-Eastern Time on Wednesday, December 22, 2010.
-Phone or e-mail reservations will not be accepted.
+Oral Comments: To be considered for the public speaker list at the July meeting, interested parties should register to speak at http://whitehouse.gov/ostp/pcast, no later than 5 p.m.
+Eastern Time on Wednesday, July 6, 2010.
+Phone or email reservations will not be accepted.
 To accommodate as many speakers as possible, the time for public comments will be limited to two (2) minutes per person, with a total public comment period of 30 minutes.
 If more speakers register than there is space available on the agenda, PCAST will randomly select speakers from among those who applied.
 Those not selected to present oral comments may always file written comments with the committee.
 Speakers are requested to bring at least 25 copies of their oral comments for distribution to the PCAST members.